 Today roughly 28% of Costa Rican land is legally protected.
 Of those 1.4 million hectares (3.5 million acres), 38% are national parks, 18% are forest reserves, 15% are indigenous reserves and 11% are wildlife refuges.
 All told, there are over 90 protected areas, including 26 national parks.
 This would be impressive anywhere, but it is particularly notable in a developing country like Costa Rica.

 The modern appreciation of Costa Rica’s natural resources began in the mid-19th century, when European naturalists arrived on the heels of the newly established coffee trade.
-They were followed by U.S. naturalists, and by the mid-20th century foreign experts had helped Costa Rica establish its own research institutions dedicated to the study of nature.
-Before long Costa Rica was producing its own crop of talented scientists.
+They were followed by U.S. naturalists, and by the mid-20th century foreign experts helped Costa Rica establish research institutions dedicated to the study of nature.
+Before long Costa Rica produced its own talented scientists.

 In 1968 Mario Boza, a Costa Rican forestry student, visited Smoky Mountain National Park in the U.S. Inspired by his experience there, Boza returned determined to create a similar national park system in Costa Rica.
 Boza teamed up with biology student Alvaro Ugalde, who had spent several months at Grand Canyon, and working together the pair spearheaded the development of a Costa Rican national park system.